DASSL/ClassDB/docs/Scripts.md

 `addAllServerCore.psql` is a psql helper script that install all of the core server-level components at once.

-#### initalizeServerCore.sql
+#### initializeServerCore.sql
 - Permissions Required: `superuser`

-`initalizeServerCore.sql` performs server level configuration for ClassDB, and should be run once per Postgres instance.
-It creates the four user roles that are used by ClassDB:
+`initializeServerCore.sql` performs server level configuration for ClassDB, and should be run once per Postgres instance.
+It creates the five server-level roles that are used by ClassDB:

 - `classdb_instructor`
 - `classdb_student`
 - `classdb_dbmanager`
+- `classdb_team`
 - `classdb`

 These roles are explained in detail in the [Roles overview](Roles).